Data Source Management CLI

 - Use

---match-by source_urifor explicit URI-based matching - Review matched data sources with import (without
+--match-by source_urifor explicit URI-based matching - Preview changes with

 source_urivalues are consistent (trailing slashes, port numbers, etc.)